spacebanana420/parasol/README.md

 # Parasol
-Parasol is a cross-platform CLI File explorer inspired by Vim commands, designed to be minimal and fully keyboard-centric.
-Unlike most file explorers, Parasol does not use the arrow keys for navigation, instead each file and directory is assigned a number and you can operate with the files and paths through their numbers.
+Parasol is a cross-platform TUI File explorer inspired by Vim commands (but more verbose), designed to be minimal.
+Unlike most file explorers, Parasol does not use the arrow keys for navigation, instead each file and directory is assigned a number and you can interact with the files and paths through their numbers.

 This repository is in very early access, this is not a complete or stable program yet